 A widespread flower in drier meadows and stony slopes (common in the Sunrise area).
 Distinguished by a single flower head per stem, with a few small, narrow leaves along stem.

 Branched, hairy stems between 12-24 inches (30-60 cm) tall, with 7-8 leaflets per leaf.
-Abundant in open areas and meadows throughout the park's lower elevations up to about 5,000 feet (1,500 meters), where it tends to get replaced by the smaller but similar-looking Subalpine Lupine (Lupinus articus).
+Abundant in open areas and meadows throughout the park's lower elevations up to about 5,000 feet (1,500 m), where it tends to get replaced by the smaller but similar-looking subalpine lupine (Lupinus articus).

-Less than 6 inches (15 cm) tall, this smaller relative of Broadleaf Lupine (Lupinus latifolius) grows at higher elevations in the park, generally above 7,000 feet (2,100 meters).
+Less than 6 inches (15 cm) tall, this smaller relative of broadleaf lupine (Lupinus latifolius) grows at higher elevations in the park, generally above 7,000 feet (2,100 m).
 Grows to form mats with a stout, woody base, and silvery leaves with 5-7 leaflets.